patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/alerts-and-notifications/design.md

 ![inline notification placement](./img/inline-notification.png)

-For notifications with a severity of info or warning a close button is always recommended.
+An inline alert should never block the user from interacting with other content on a page.
+For notifications with a severity of info or warning it should be possible to dismiss an inline alert by clicking the Close button on the alert.
 If Close is not included, the alert will dismiss only when the condition raising it has been cleared.

 In addition to static message content and links, interactive elements may optionally be included in the body of an inline alert when the user is being asked for some input or feedback.